Rewilding urban land, together.

 Jo Keeble

-Jo Keeble is the founder of Tended Earth, leading projects that integrate scientific expertise, hands-on ecological practice, and collaborative work with schools and communities.
+Jo Keeble is the founder of Tended Earth, leading projects that build hands-on ecological knowledge and skills while restoring shared urban land.

 With a PhD in Medical Biology and over 15 years of research experience, Jo brings a collaborative, evidence-informed approach to designing and restoring urban landscapes.
 Over the past five years, she has co-led a residential garden design and installation practice (Wild Urban Green), alongside delivering community-based planting and restoration projects across inner-north Melbourne.

-Jo’s work is grounded in collaboration.
-She works closely with students, educators, councils and community members to co-create outdoor spaces that support learning, wellbeing and ecological resilience — with a strong focus on long-term care, stewardship and capacity-building rather than one-off installations.
+Jo’s work is grounded in community.
+She enjoys working with students, educators, environmental groups, and local residents to co-create outdoor spaces that support learning, wellbeing and ecological resilience — with a strong focus on long-term care, stewardship and capacity-building rather than one-off installations.

 Core Values